rives-io/riv/docs/developing-cartridges.md

 Notice in this session we break at the program startup, and then run each line by line.
 At the end we print which frame we are with.
-You can debug cartridges normally as debugging C programs.
+In the end, you can debug cartridges normally as debugging C programs.

+If you debug a cartridge with a *tape*, you could inspect the game frame by frame.
+Sounds useful for debugging nasty bugs while developing a game right?
+For example, imagine a player found a bug in your game, you could just ask him to record a tape of the bug, then you can use it to debug frame by frame.

 ## Inspecting cartridges